 From time to time, Lowrance updates the operating system software in some of its products.
 These software upgrades are usually offered to customers as free downloads from our web site, www.lowrance.com.
-These upgrades make the unit perform better or introduce a new feature or function.
-You can find out what software version is running in your LCX-104C by using the Software Information command.
+The upgrades make the unit perform better or introduce a new feature or function.
+You can find out what software version is running in your Unit by using the Software Information command.

-System Setup command left; Software Information command, center.
+Software Information command (left); Software Information (right).